Cpt-JackL/Honey-Port/ReadMe.txt

 Main Achievement: Reduce SSH/RDP attack on a server by creating honey ports to deflect hacking attempt.

 --------------------------------
-System Requirement
+System Requirements
 --------------------------------
 Any system that runs Java.
+You must allow traffic go throguh for ports that are listening by this program, otherwise it would be useless.
 You will need a firewall the accepts bash/cmd/powershell command to ban an IP automatically.
+(I personally tested with iptables and Windows Firewall, both of them works)
 Currently only support on IPv4 and TCP only.
 Tested on: Linux with iptables and Java 1.7.

 --------------------------------
-Negative impact
+Negative impacts
 --------------------------------
 Each listened port required a new thread running.
 If you are using this program from port 50000 - 59999, then 10000 threads will be created to listen on those ports.
 Also, each new inbound connection (detection) will required a new thread as well, but this thread should be close immediately once the connection is closed or the IP is banned.